alexjoverm/blog/source/_posts/Test-Methods-and-Mock-Dependencies-in-Vue-js-with-Jest.md

   get: jest.fn()
 }))

-import { shallow } from 'vue-test-utils'
+import { shallowMount } from 'vue-test-utils'
 import Form from '../src/components/Form' import axios from 'axios' // axios here is the mock from above!